Give us a call now for an immediate match with a local pro.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
 For homes over 1,000 square feet, central air will be more effective for cooling than window units.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Cloverdale, you may be able to make do with a lower-capacity furnace.
+In Cloverdale, you might be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient: